Lost in Vivo

 - 8 % negative mentions

-“The gameplay is standard survival horror - find ammo, find lockpicks/keys, unlock new areas, get spooked by something horrific, blast a few bad games, but the loop is so well done here with absolutely zero padding, it's a delight to play.”
+“The gameplay is standard survival horror - find ammo, find lockpicks/keys, unlock new areas, get spooked by something horrific, blast a few bad guys, but the loop is so well done here with absolutely zero padding, it's a delight to play.”

 “Very basic gameplay and a rather repetitive game despite being only 3-4 hours.”

-- replayability108 mentions
+- replayability56 mentions

-- 66 % neutral mentions
+- 64 % neutral mentions

 “A relatively short game with insane replay value: 10/10 best horror game I've ever played.”